Hunterdii/GeeksforGeeks-POTD/March 2024 GFG SOLUTION/08(March) Check if frequencies can be equal.md

           }
       }

-      //  check equality of each element with variable same for (int j = i+1; j < N; j++) if (freq[j] > 0 && freq[j] != same)
+      for (int j = i+1; j < N; j++)
+          if (freq[j] > 0 && freq[j] != same)
               return false;